1970s Radio Studio Project

 - M-Audio powered speakers for external cue monitoring

-- WhitakerAudio utility card frame housing Left, Right, and Audition distribution amplifiers, headphone amplifier, test tone generator, and "cue/dim" controller
+- WhitakerAudio utility card frame housing Left, Right, and Audition distribution amplifiers, headphone amplifier, test tone generator, "cue/dim" controller, level-matching preamplifiers, and associated interface gear

 - AKG K240 headphones